CBB752Spring2016/CBB752Spring2016.github.io/index.md

 1.1 Propose a tool that removes barcode or sequence identifier from FastQ file.(Kevin, Calvin)

 1.2 Propose a tool that generates “quality control statistics” from FastQ file.
+(Peter)

 1.3 Propose a tool that trims reads based on quality score from FastQ file.
-(Nathan)
+(Nathan,Peter)

 #### 2. Sequence Analysis